-- Symptoms of current eye problems (flashes of light, difficulty seeing at night, temporary double vision, loss of vision, etc.).
+- Symptoms of current eye problems (blurred vision, flashes of light, difficulty seeing at night, temporary double vision, loss of vision, etc.).

-- Eye injuries or eye surgeries (approximate dates, where treated).
+- Eye injuries or eye surgeries (approximate dates, location treated).

 - Any questions about their vision, glasses, contacts, laser surgery, etc.